Serena and Venus win, now Williams sisters play each other

 She had other stumbles but managed to regain her footing – and her serve.

 Venus Williams had a much easier time against Azarenka on a star-studded Tuesday.
-The seven-time Slam champ led 4-0 in the second before splitting the final four games against the two-time winner to earn her first victory in four tries this year.
+The seven-time Slam champ led 4-0 in the second before splitting the final four games to earn her first victory in four tries this year.

-In other matches, Catherine Bellis beat fellow American Francesca di Lorenzo, a last-minute replacement for Russian Amanda Anisimova, 6-1, 6-2.
+In other matches, CiCi Bellis beat fellow American Francesca di Lorenzo, a last-minute replacement for fourth-seeded American Amanda Anisimova, 6-1, 6-2.
 Anisimova withdrew Tuesday morning with an injured right shoulder.

-Switzerland’s Jill Teichmann also ousted Russian qualifier Anna Kalinskaya, 6-2, 7-5.
-Anna Blinkova of Russia topped American Kristie Ahn 6-2, 4-6, 3-1 (retired).
+Fifth-seeded Yulia Putintseva of Kazakhstan cruised past Australian Ajla Tomljanovic, 6-0, 6-4.
+Switzerland’s Jill Teichmann ousted Russian qualifier Anna Kalinskaya, 6-2, 7-5.
+And Anna Blinkova of Russia topped American Kristie Ahn 6-2, 4-6, 3-1 (retired).